qgears/log-malloc-simple/README.md

 - logging to file descriptor 1022 (if opened)
 - call stack **backtrace** (using GNU backtrace())
 - thread safe
+- fork is detected (PID is part of each log message) and allocations in the forked process are ignored (they caused noise in the logs)

+## How to use

+- Use `G_SLICE=always-malloc` environment variable value so that g_slice allocations are better trackable (in case of a leak there will be no false blame of a different component).

+## Open issues

+- In some cases pthread_create call has a phantom free that frees memory block that was never allocated.
+I guess it can somehow call original malloc without going through the anchor functions.

 ## Dependencies